7

 Fifteen Australians competed in the 2024 tournament.

 Sydney-born Tyrese Proctor, 20, has been crucial to leading the Duke Blue Devils (26-3) to No2 in the AP Top 25 in 2024-25.
-Proctor is dealing with a knee injury suffered in Duke's 97-60 crushing win against Miami on February 26, 2025.
+Proctor was instrumental in helping Duke win the ACC Championship.

 Sydney-born Tyrese Proctor #5 of the Duke Blue Devils shoots over Taine Murray #10 of the Virginia Cavaliers in the first half during a game at John Paul Jones Arena on February 17, 2025 in Charlottesville, Virginia.
 Photo: Ryan M. Kelly/Getty Images